pyHi-M/traceratops/docs/source/contribute/CONTRIBUTING.md

-# Contributing guide
+# 🛠️ Contributing guide

-Thank you for your interest in contributing to this project!
-Please follow the guidelines below to ensure smooth collaboration and maintain a clean and structured codebase.
+*Guidelines to ensure smooth collaboration and maintain a clean and structured codebase.*

 ---

 ## Branching model

-- `main`: The **stable production branch**.
-It contains only **squashed commits** that correspond to each official release.
+- `main`: The **stable production branch**, corresponding to the official releases.
 - `dev`: The **development branch**.
 It contains **integrated features** and **bug fixes**, pending final validation through manual testing on real data before going into production.

 ---